oalcabes/ValRE/README.md

 This program makes use of the software "operational_sep_quantities" and "operational_sep_quantities_one" created by Katie Whitman, a program which has extensive that can be found with the command "pydoc operational_sep_quantities".

-The module "gen_output" is also included with the ValRE package, which are scripts that can be used to generate observational output from operational_sep_quantities.py, and each have their own documentation comments within the code.
+The module "gen_output" is also included with the ValRE package, which contains functions that use "operational_sep_quantities" and "operational_sep_quantities_one" to generate observational output in the correct JSON format.
+The module has its own documentation file called "gen_output_README.md", which can be found in this package.

 Assumptions/Simplifications
 ===========================